hebobibun/me.algohaven.com/pages/posts/mental-health-oss.md

 **Thank you** for reading through my messy and verbose thoughts until the end!

 I know my opinions must be heavily biased.
 If it ever triggers any thoughts or feelings for you, I am **curious to hear what you think or what are your ways**.
-You can leave some comments under this [tweet](https://twitter.com/antfu7/status/1768973757681438909) or [mastodon](https://elk.zone/m.webtoo.ls/@antfu/112105304547243075), or send me an email at hi@antfu.me if you prefer private conversations.
+You can leave some comments under this [tweet](https://twitter.com/antfu7/status/1768973757681438909) or [mastodon](https://elk.zone/m.webtoo.ls/@antfu/112105304547243075), or send me an email at hi@me.algohaven.com if you prefer private conversations.
 Looking forward to hearing from you!

 Meanwhile, there are actually many other things about open source I didn't get to talk about in this post.
 [Artem Zakharchenko](https://twitter.com/kettanaito) wrote a great article [The Dark Side of [Open Source](https://kettanaito.com/blog/the-dark-side-of-open-source), from different perspectives and points that I also resonate a lot with.
 Highly recommended to give it a read as well.